JemWritesCode/42CurriculumGraphMaker/README.md

   Draw the connections between nodes and get the coordinates.
 This will correlate to the "By" of Project Data in the 42API.

+Format:
+The link path, under the 'project_id, x1, y1, x2, y2, ...' format.
+One child per line
+I think you can have an array of links for nodes with multiple connections.

 #### Goal#4: File > Upload to 42Intra

   Call the 42API to upload the new graph to the intra.